 Give them a try solo (maybe with a black pepper ranch or yogurt dip), with sheet pan dinner, or with something like these curried chickpeas, lentil curry, winter greens curry, or in a salad with greens, currants and a maple vinaigrette.
 Happy cooking!

 Roasted Delicata Squash Rings

 - 1–2 tbsp olive oil

 Preheat oven to 375° F. Remove stem end from each squash, cut in half, scoop out and discard seeds, flip cut side down onto cutting board and slice so you have little half rings (approx 1/4 to 1/2-inch thick).
 No need to peel delicata, which is why I love it!

-Put the squash slices in a bowl, drizzle with 1 - 2 tablespoons oil and toss to coat.
-Spread out on a rimmed sheet pan (single layer) and bake 15 minutes until the down-side of each piece is caramelized.
+Put the squash slices in a bowl, drizzle with 1–2 tablespoons oil and toss to coat.
+Spread out in a single layer on a rimmed sheet pan and bake 15 minutes until the down-side of each piece is caramelized.
 Flip each slice and return to oven about 10 more minutes, to caramelize other side.
 Sprinkle with flake salt and enjoy!